rchanrenous/42_projects/so_long/README.md

 Key features include:
 - reading and checking input maps to create the gameplay
 - handling keyboard and mouse events to play the video game
+- count and display in the game window the number of moves of the player

 The project is entirely coded in C language with limited standard library function usage, and uses a Makefile to build the program.